shokoyanko/shokoyanko/README.md

 # Hello, I'm Ori
 <a href="www.linkedin.com/in/ori-iankovitch-56a49923a"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a dedicated Cybersecurity graduate with a robust foundation in network security, threat analysis, and incident response.
+dedicated Cybersecurity graduate with a robust foundation in network security, threat analysis, and incident response.
 I have a strong passion for continuous improvement and a drive to stay ahead in the ever-evolving world of cybersecurity.

 🌐 My Expertise: